 This is the second story that didn’t quite make the cut for a research project I’ve been working on, but I thought I would turn it into a quick read for you just the same.
 It’s based on a short article I came across from the Barrie Examiner from August, 1934.
 I hope you enjoy it.

 Phil was born and raised in the tiny town of Penetanguishene, Ontario, about 90 minutes north of Toronto by today’s transportation.
-Nestled at the end of a long fjord off of southern Georgian Bay, “Penetang,” as outsiders shortened it, was a jumping off point in the summer for tourists headed for cottages among the Bay’s 30 000 islands.
+Nestled at the end of a long fjord off of southern Georgian Bay, “Penetang,” as outsiders shortened it, became a jumping off point in the summer in the early 1900s for tourists headed for cottages among the Bay’s 30 000 islands.
 Oliver Marchildon made his living by performing plumbing and odd jobs for those cottagers, some of whom refused to pay him for services rendered once complete, while others dragged their payments out over years.

 Phil was the star Pitcher for the local ball team, the Spencer Foundry Rangers.
 At 20, he was already considered one of the best amateur Pitchers in the province.
-He could be wild, dramatic, and more than a little bit stubborn, but his fastball was all but unhittable.
+He could be wild, dramatic, and more than a little bit stubborn, but his fastball, a moving, darting pitch thrown from just above a sidearm slot, was all but unhittable.

 He was anxious to drive over to nearby Midland, Penetanguishene’s closest neighbour and bitterest rival.
 Penetang was older than Midland, tracing its origins back to a long-shuttered naval base at the entrance of the harbour that was built in the aftermath of the War of 1812.
 Midland’s harbour was more suited to ships full of prairie grain that came down from Thunder Bay, at the top of Lake Superior.
 Until the completion of the St Lawrence Seaway in 1959, those ships could not make the journey to Montreal or ports along the eastern seaboard.
 Along with the ships came in the arrival of the Midland Railway to the sleepy village of Mundy’s Bay, which changed its name with the coming of the trains in the 1870s.
 Midland quickly grew and prospered, leaving its neighbour Penetang in the dust.
 Even during the Depression, funds were available to build a brand new arena, featuring the only artificial ice plant between Toronto and Winnipeg at the time.